theborakompanioni/azure-docs.de-de/articles/application-gateway/application-gateway-create-gateway-cli.md

 <properties
-   pageTitle="Erstellen eines Anwendungsgateways mithilfe der Azure-CLI in Resource Manager | Microsoft Azure" description="Erfahren Sie, wie Sie ein Anwendungsgateway mit der Azure-CLI in Resource Manager erstellen." services="application-gateway" documentationCenter="na" authors="georgewallace"
+   pageTitle="Create an application gateway using the Azure CLI in Resource Manager | Microsoft Azure" description="Learn how to create an Application Gateway by using the Azure CLI in Resource Manager" services="application-gateway" documentationCenter="na" authors="georgewallace"